SMC242/uni-notes/cs/Cybersecurity/Cyber-security Map.md

 Methods that malicious actors can attack systems

 - [[Denial of Service]]: depleting a server's resources so that it can't serve legitimate users

+##  Defence
+Methods for defending against attacks

+- [[Firewalls]]: controlling who can access a network and how
+- [[Intrusion Detection Systems]]: detecting attacks in progress